Main section

 Implementation of SwissSign certificates in the second quarter of 2026

-For public SSL/TLS certificates, which are used on the Internet, SwissSign will implement this requirement in the second quarter of 2026.
-We will inform you about the concrete schedule in our blog and via the RSS feed "Service Status".
+SwissSign will, of course, comply with this requirement for public TLS certificates, i.e. those used on the internet.
+Following Google’s extension of the deadline, we are currently revising our schedule and will provide an update as soon as possible in our blog and via the RSS feed "Service Status".
 These certificates can then only be used for the server side of a TLS connection.

 Those not affected